simbleau/chat-translator/README.md

 # How do I use this plugin?
 ---
   - In the RuneLite Chat Translator panel, you can specify a source language and a target language for translation.
-    - The source language is a language you spek
+    - The source language is a language you speak
     - The target language is a language you (probably) don't speak and want to translate to
   - Right click over a chat message of text in the chat box to translate
     ![Demo 1](http://imbleau.com/runelite/demo1.gif)